Credit Services Loan Brokers

 - If you are a new entity, you will be able to create your company and immediately file an application for a non-NMLS license such as Installment Seller, Collector-Repossessor, Sales Finance, or Consumer Discount Company License.

-- If you are an existing entity with a license, your Licensing Contact should expect to receive an email with a Join Code.
+- If you are an existing entity with a license, your Licensing Contact was sent an email on June 14th with a Join Code.
 By following the instructions in the email to log into The Portal with your Keystone Login and then apply your Join Code, you will be connected automatically to your existing entity and license(s) which will allow you to make any and all licensing changes.

 - If you have not received your Join Code on June 14th